Simocaso/ms2-second-casoni/README.md

 ### Users:
 -   As a user, I'd like to visit a clean and clear website.
--   As a user, I'd like to be able to see the different range and type of bikes.
+-   As a user, I'd like to be able to switch between light and dark mode.
--   As a user, I'd like to see the location of the business.
+-   As a user, I'd like to see how many times I've played with my friends.
--   As a user, I'd like to see reviews by other customers.
+-   As a user, I'd like to have feedback regarding my moves.
--   As a user, I'd like to see the different types of services that the business offers, including full pricing details.
+-   As a user, I'd like to see the game instructions.
--   As a user, I'd like to be able to click the contact number and email to contact the business straight away if I so wish.

-### Astra rental business owner:
+### Website owner:
-- As a business owner, I'd like to let my users have a clear idea of what we are and who we are
+- As a business owner, I'd like to let my users have a clear idea of what the website is offering.
-- As a business owner, I'd like to clearly show our bikes fleet and prices
+- As a business owner, I'd like to give my users the possibility of using the dark mode.
-- As a business owner, I'd like to share a bit of who we are and what we want to offer
+- As a business owner, I'd like to have some empty space on the page so I could place some ads.
-- As a business owner, I'd like to have a website that looks fresh and professional at the same time
+- As a business owner, I'd like to show my users some pro tips so they could improve their skills.

 ## Features

-- Responsive on all device sizes
+- Responsive to all device sizes and browsers
-- Moving carousel, to show immediately every content
-- Interactive bottons in the carousel (if you leave your cursor above them, they will stop the sliding.
-They also redirect you to the respective section)
-- Navbar menu, with the resspective sections redirects
-- Scrollspy function to help you visualizing where you are
-- When you pass above the bikes cards, they will expand a bit, to help you focusing on them
-- Google maps interactive window
+- Tic Tac Toe Interactive game
+- Dark/light mode toggle on the right-top corner
+- Pro tips expandable box
+- game counter that increments every time a player restarts the game
+- Prompt feedback message box
+---

 ## Technologies Used